 High-risk childhood rhabdomyosarcoma

 High-risk childhood rhabdomyosarcoma may be the embryonal type or the alveolar type.
-It may have spread to nearby lymph nodes and has spread to one or more distant parts of the body.
+It may have spread to nearby lymph nodes and has spread to one or more of the following:

 Recurrent Childhood Rhabdomyosarcoma